 High Viscosity (thick) Fluid mediums have more leveling effects on brushmarks and create smoother, enamel-like paint layers.
 Gel Mediums extend oil colors but do not increase fluidity, so they maintain the body of the paint.
 Whereas all of our mediums increase gloss and flow of oil colors, Cold Wax Medium is unique in that it dries matte and makes oil colors thicker.

 Keep in mind that all Gamblin mediums are compatible with each other.
 You might find that a mixture of a couple different mediums will give you the perfect working properties and drying rates for your work.
-Our Interactive Mediums Guide will help you find the right mixture of materials for your needs.

 By considering working properties and drying rates, you can find the medium that best supports your artistic intentions and your painting process.